ztyyLV/web-twain-docs/info/api/WebTwain_IO.md

 **Usage notes**

 If called without any callback functions, these methods become synchronously and return a boolean value to indicate whether it succeeded.
 However, calling them asynchronously is recommended.

+If you are using WASM mode on the desktop, the image will always be saved to the Downloads folder even if you specify an absolute path.

 ---